jdrusso/EzArena/README.md

 ## Overview
 When in the Arena draft screen, you're presented with 3 cards to choose from at a time, in addition to a number of statistics about mana curve at the bottom, your class portrait, and your current deck list on the right.
-The
+Ideally, this library aims to recognize your class, and then identify the highest-tier card available.

 ## Implemented